rohitkadhe/MusicTransfer/README.md

 ## Running the server locally

+- Change the REDIRECT_URI in spotifyAPI.js file in the constants folder from 'https://music-transfer-api.herokuapp.com/callback/${accType}' to "http://localhost:5433/spotify/callback/${accType}"
 - Open a terminal of choice
 - Change directories into the project directory then into the 'server' directory
 - Type 'npm run dev'

 ## Running the client locally

+- Change BASE_URL in the strings.js file in the constants folder from "https://music-transfer-api.herokuapp.com" to "http://localhost:5433"
 - Open a terminal of choice
 - Change directories into the project directory then into the 'client' directory
 - Type 'npm start'